 Skagway, Alaska, is in a valley made by a glacier long ago.

-Today, the reason Skagway is surrounded by glaciers is because, for a long time, it had the perfect ingredients needed to grow glaciers: snow, cold temperatures, and time.
-If even one of those ingredients is missing, a glacier cannot grow.
-All three ingredients work together.
+For a long time, Skagway had the perfect ingredients to grow glaciers.
+It had snow, cold temperatures, and time.
+All three work together.
 Snow falls and stacks up.
-Year‑round cold temperatures keep that stacked snow from melting.
-Over time, the snow keeps stacking up until it is hundreds of meters thick.
-By then, all that snow has turned into glacier ice.
+Cold temperatures keep that stacked snow from melting.
+Over time, the snow stacks up until it is hundreds of meters thick.
+Only then will it turn into glacier ice.

 How?
 Close your eyes and imagine a single snowflake.
-It doesn’t weigh very much, but now imagine millions and millions of snowflakes stacked on top of each other.
-Imagine what happens to that single snowflake at the bottom.
-With the pressure and weight of all the other snow, that single snowflake squishes down into something called “firn.”
-Over decades, firn compresses into dense glacier ice!
+It doesn’t weigh very much.
+Now imagine millions and millions stacked on top of each other.
+What happens to that snowflake at the bottom?
+The pressure and weight of all the snow squishes down to form “firn.”
+Over decades, firn compresses into dense glacial ice!
+Glacial ice is so hard that, when it moves over the land, it can scrape and smooth rock—just like sandpaper does.